Drome Clinic

 • Hypertension

 High blood pressure is frequently associated with dyslipidemia, and both disorders have an impact on one another.
-Controlling blood pressure can assist in minimizing the risk of dyslipidemia.

 • Hypothyroidism